aeluro1/geddit/README.md

     docker container run -v %cd%/data:/geddit/data geddit
     ```

+4. To fetch Imgur albums, create an application and receive an API key. https://api.imgur.com/#registerapp

 ## To Do
 - [ ] Implement bloom filter to determine whether post is already saved
 - [ ] Modify code logic to use response content-type to determine download method for unknown sources